Updating Yandex StoreDoc cluster settings

 - Change the host class.

-- Change the disk type and increase the storage size.
+- Change the disk type and expand the storage.

 - Configure Yandex StoreDoc servers as described in the MongoDB documentation.